 Cars on display include the Batmobile from Batman Returns, the 1963 Volkswagen Beetle used during the shooting of the Herbie: Fully Loaded movie, and a De Tomaso Pantera which belonged to Elvis Presley.

-And while pictures of all of the museum’ cars and exhibits can be taken in the main halls and floors, there is one area of the museum where photos are strictly off limits.
+And while pictures of all of the museum’ cars and exhibits can be taken in the main halls and floors, there is one area of the Petersen Automobile Museum where photos are strictly off limits.

 Here visitors embark on an hour-long guided tour, which winds its way past a collection of some of the most unusual and extraordinary machines the museum owns.